Empirical Research is information that is gleaned from experience, observation or experimentation. There are two forms of empirical evidence:

 - a stock trader may project a stock bounce based on a 30-day moving average.

-The main difference between informal and formal empirical research is intentionality: Formal Empirical Research presupposes a Research Plan, which is sometimes referred to as as Research Protocol.
-When researchers want their results to be taken seriously they have to employ the research methods a methodological community has for vetting knowledge claims.
+The main difference between informal and formal empirical research is intentionality: Formal empirical research presupposes a Research Plan, which is sometimes referred to as as Research Protocol.
+When investigators want their results to be taken seriously they have to employ the research methods a methodological community has for vetting knowledge claims.

 - develop a research plan prior to engaging in research.